51Degrees/documentation/src/info/distributor.md

 The 51Degrees Distributor service is a client-facing cloud-based service which is used by the API to request the latest data files.
-You can also manually download files via the front end on our [website](https://51degrees.com/developers/downloads/enhanced-device-data), or by calling the Distributor web API directly using Curl or similar.
+You can also manually download files via the front end on our [website](https://51degrees.com/developers/downloads/enhanced-device-data), or by calling the Distributor web API directly using curl or similar.

 The URL is `https://distributor.51degrees.com/api/v2/download`